SauravRai/Work_On_Audio/Links.md

 https://blog.mbedded.ninja/programming/languages/python/python-swig-bindings-from-cplusplus/

 7. 9 Best File Comparison and Difference (Diff) Tools for Linux.
 This is one of the useful link.
-This can be extensively used whlie comparing two files. https://www.tecmint.com/best-linux-file-diff-tools-comparison/
+This can be extensively used whlie comparing two files.
+While using command line diff commands is good, application kompare is best for me. https://www.tecmint.com/best-linux-file-diff-tools-comparison/